gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

         [Disable 2FA completely on the account](https://account.microsoft.com/security) to be able to sign in.
 You can turn it back on after you're signed in and set to sign in automatically.

-    * Make sure you don't have :fontawesome-solid-gears:`xlive.dll` in the folder - rename it to :fontawesome-solid-gears:`dinput8.dll` if you do.
+    * Make sure you don't have :fontawesome-solid-gears:`xlive.dll` in the game folder - rename it to :fontawesome-solid-gears:`dinput8.dll` if you do.
     * Open the game.
     * Press the ++home++ key on your keyboard.
 You'll be met with the startup screen.
+    !!! note ""
+        If the startup screen did not appear or you're met with an error when opening the game, re-read the instructions from the start.
     * Click `Use Existing LIVE Profile` to get the sign in screen.
-    * Uncheck the `Save my e-mail address` and `Save my e-mail address and password` checkmarks.
+    * Uncheck `Save my e-mail address` and `Save my e-mail address and password`.
     * Enter your [Microsoft](https://microsoft.com/account) or [Xbox](https://xbox.com/account) account credentials to sign in.  ==Check `Sign me in automatically` for convenience and to be able to turn 2FA back on.==
     * Make yourself a cup of tea or do whatever you want for the next 5-10 minutes.
 I'm not kidding - it might take that long to log in. ==Don't think it's stuck - it's not.==
     * See the next part for activation.